aadenboy/vector-font-editor/README.md

 ## Import/Export tab
 Importing and exporting a project file uses the JSON that the font is encoded as.
 To actually export a usable font, click the Export OTF File button.
 You cannot export an OTF file if any ligatures have invalid sequences.

+If you have a project file that was exported in an older version, you can safely import it without any issues, and it will be upgraded to match the current version.

 # Credits
 * [Joël Galeran](https://github.com/Jolg42) for [opentype.js](https://github.com/opentypejs/opentype.js)